Cabometyx: 7 things you should know

 - At least three major trials have assessed the effectiveness of Cabometyx for the treatment of advanced renal cell carcinoma (METEOR, CABOSUN, CHECKMATE-9ER) and one trial investigated its use for the treatment of advanced hepatocellular carcinoma (CELESTIAL).

-- METEOR reported an average 7.4 months of progression-free survival (PFS) with Cabometyx compared with 3.8 months for everolimus.
+- METEOR reported an average of 7.4 months of progression-free survival (PFS) with Cabometyx compared with 3.8 months for everolimus.
 Overall survival (OS) was 21.4 months with Cabometyx and 16.5 months with everolimus.

 - CABOSUN reported a PFS of 8.6 months with Cabometyx compared to 5.3 months with everolimus.